 Religions of the Federal Democratic Republic of Ethiopia:

 - Islamic courts have jurisdiction in cases of marriage, divorce, guardianship of minor (only if both parties are Muslims).

-Ethiopia belongs to the East African Economic Area
+Ethiopia belongs to the East African Economic Area of the African Civilisation.

 - Ethiopia is a frontier market.